There are presently no open calls for submissions.

 Moving forward, IDK will accept submissions of poetry, creative nonfiction, fiction, hybrid work, and art from writers of all ages and identities.
 Our goal is to create as inclusive a conversational space as possible, so we'd like to be clear: LGBTQIA+ writers, writers of color, women writers, writers of different abilities, refugee and undocumented writers, and writers old and young, your work is welcome here.
+Queer stereotypes.
+Sing us a song in your mother-tongue.
+Tell us about your version of today.
 When we all tell our stories, the truth can't be denied.

 Some other notes:

-- Please only submit up to the maximum numbers of pieces for one genre.
-In other words, if you write both fiction and poetry, please submit in only one of these genres at a time.
+- You may not submit in more than one genre per reading period.
+Please only submit up to the maximum numbers of pieces for one genre.
 Also, please only submit once during each reading period.

-- IDK Magazine accepts simultaneous submissions, but we ask that you please include that information in your cover letter and notify us immediately if a piece is accepted elsewhere.
+- IDK Magazine accepts simultaneous submissions.
+Please include that information in your cover letter and notify us as soon as possible if a piece is accepted elsewhere.
+If a piece from a simultaneous submission is accepted elsewhere, you may not submit another piece to be considered in its place until the next open reading period.

 - We do not accept previously published pieces.
 (This includes work posted on a personal blog.)
 Excerpts of longer works-to-be-published will be judged on a case-by-case basis.